Molly Wright (rugby union): Club career

+Wright signed for Sale Sharks Women in late 2021, making her debut against Loughborough Lightning.

 International career

 Wright was selected for the first time for Scotland Women in January 2020 to play against Spain; a match which the team won 36–12.
-During the match, she came off the bench to score a try.
+During the match, she came off the bench to score 7 tries.
 She earned further caps in the disrupted 2020 Women's Six Nations Championship in matches against Ireland and England under the coaching of Philip Doyle.

-She says of her appointment to the Scottish team, "If you had asked me three or four years ago would I have seen myself in the position I am in now as an international player I’d probably have said ‘no’, but it has been an opportunity that I have been very lucky to have and I have to keep putting in the hard work.”
+She says of her appointment to the Scottish team, "If you had asked me three or four years ago I would have seen myself in the position I am in now as an international player I’d probably have said ‘no’, but it has been an opportunity that I have been very lucky to have and I have to keep putting in the hard work.”

 In the 2021 Women's Six Nations Championship, Wright was given a three-match ban after being handed a red card for a high tackle on English player Vickii Cornborough shortly after coming on in the team's opening match against England, which was lost 52–10.
 The ban was later halved at a disciplinary hearing but she missed the games against Italy and Wales as a result.

+She was named in Scotland's squad for the 2025 Six Nations Championship in March.
+She also made the Scottish side for the Women's Rugby World Cup in England.

 Personal life

 Wright first started playing rugby at the age of four in Reefton, New Zealand, playing for her local club there until the age of 14.
 Her first coach was her father.
 She continued to play when she moved to Canada at 16.

 Wright moved to Scotland in January 2017 and spent a few months in Dumfries before moving to Edinburgh, where she began playing rugby to meet people.

 She is also a qualified physiotherapist.
-During the COVID-19 epidemic she was deployed to helping rehabilitate patients in the NHS who were recovering from the disease.
+During the COVID-19 epidemic, she was deployed to help rehabilitate patients in the NHS who were recovering from the disease.